 There are a lot of similarities between the parades and they face similar issues.
 As the parades are all finding their own solutions and opportunities it is a great opportunity to share that knowledge.
 We can learn from each other: health & safety issues, ways to involve and interest children and young adults, insurances and so on.

-Currently there are nine parades on the Dutch inventory for intangible cultural heritage.
+Currently there are ten parades on the Dutch inventory for intangible cultural heritage.
 These parades have all created their own heritage care plan.
 The content of these plans will be shared among the parades so they may also benefit from it.
+The Corsokoepel itself is inscribed on the national register of good safeguarding practices of intangible cultural heritage.

 In addition one of the larger parades organizes the annual corso parade, with workshops and lectures on float building and parade organization.